 If nothing else, the one thing we want you to take away from this article is that if the Whole30 didn’t work for you, you are not a failure, and there is nothing wrong with you.
 These things take time, practice, and often the right timing to fully manifest, and in some situations, diet alone simply isn’t going to get you there.
 But there may be reasons why your Whole30 just “didn’t work”… and there may be something you can do about it.

-This is the most common reason for the “failure” of the Whole30 to provide results, and it’s common, whether it’s your first program or your fourth.
+This is the most common reason why people report not seeing results, whether it’s their first program or their fourth.
 Maybe you didn’t finish your Whole30 at all, telling yourself if it wasn’t working by Day 14 or Day 21, it You followed the technical letter of the rules—but didn’t embrace the spirit or intention of the program.
 (See: dates with almond butter every night for dessert.)
 You “slipped” or “treated yourself,” because you had to/wanted to/figured it wouldn’t really matter.
 You adjusted the program to suit your cravings, your social life, or your idea of “healthy.”
 You only gave it two weeks before deciding it wasn’t working.
 You’ve done it before, and figured you could modify the program this time with the same results.
 You added intermittent fasting or a keto approach on top of your Whole30.

-Action Item: If this is your context… do it again, and REALLY do it.
+Action Item: If this is your context … try it again.
+Find the support you need to complete it.
 Get involved in the community.
+Subscribe to daily text messages from Melissa Urban for accountability and support.
 Use Whole30 Day by Day to track your progress.
 Hire a Whole30 Certified Coach to guide you through the hard parts.
 Go big, because you want the next 30 days to count, and really committing is the only way to know if the Whole30 really will change your life.

 Thirty Days Wasn’t Long Enough